What You’ll Learn 🧩

 Release version - Sets the initial release version.
 The value should change if the new changes contain only bugfixes.

-After clicking the Next button a final window appears.
-This window is used to set your Base class name.
-It is used as a prefix for class and project name.
-When the Base class name is set, we can click the Finish button and the wizard will generate the plugin template based on your choices.
+Clicking Next again brings up the final wizard window, where you define your Base class name.
+This base name is used as a prefix for the generated class and project.
+Once set, click the Finish button to generate the plugin template based on your selections.

-When a new C++ Plugin project is created, the wizard will create the basic files and project structure needed for development.
-In the picture below you can see the structure of a project in a tree view with collapsed items.
-In our case, ProTutorial refers to text, which was used as the Base class name.
+When the new C++ Plugin project is created, the wizard generates the necessary files and folder structure.
+In the image below (not included here), you can see the project tree.
+The name ProTutorial refers to the text used as the Base class name.

 proTutorial_latchMath_scalar - Used for communication with Dewesoft through its DCOM interface and creating the Plugin UI.